JakeCoffey/CraftAnon/README.md

 ## Index

-Folder named Mods-min is the bare minumun required to connect and play
+Folder named Mods - Req is the bare minumun required to connect and play

-Folder named Mods -Req is the recomended version of Mod Pack
+Folder named Mods - Full is the recomended version of Mod Pack

 Install instructions are listed below please reach out to Jai for help or mod suggestions